corelight/zeek2es/Readme.md

   -m TIMEZONE, --timezone TIMEZONE
                         The time zone of the Zeek logs. (default: GMT) -j, --jsonlogs        Assume input logs are JSON.
-  -c, --checkindex      Check for the ES index first, and if it exists exit this program.
-  -q, --checkstate      Check the ES index state first, and if it exists exit this program.
+  -r, --origtime        Keep the numberical time format, not milliseconds as ES needs.
   -t, --humantime       Keep the time in human string format.
-  -r, --origtime        Keep the numberical time format, not milliseconds as ES needs.
   -s, --stdout          Print JSON to stdout instead of sending to Elasticsearch directly.
   -b, --nobulk          Remove the ES bulk JSON header.
 Requires --stdout.
   -z, --supresswarnings